theforeman/hammer-cli/doc/creating_commands.md

 ```

 Centralized exception handling implies that you should raise exceptions on error states in your command
 rather than handle it and return error codes.
-This approach guarrantees that error messages are logged and
+This approach guarantees that error messages are logged and
 printed consistently and correct exit codes are returned.